Unsure where to start?

 Over the course of their meetings, Alice spends some time showing Bob various ways in which he can find the most appropriate standards and databases for his data type.
 She describes how FAIRsharing can help him:

-• discover if data policies journal publishers, funders and other data policies recommend specific databases and standards.
+discover if data policies from journal publishers, funders, institutions and others recommend specific databases and standards.

 Alice explains that there are a variety of ways she uses FAIRsharing, for example